alh1m1k/WebKeyboard-for-StarCitizen/README.md

 Widget activates by tap at selected shield section.
 Or by hold finger at ship icon for time of shield collapse animation, and then move finger in direction of desired shield section.
 Widget have configurable number of shield section [1-6] + 1 (reset) via configuration mode.

+> [!TIP]
+> In most modern browsers you can hide the address bar by dragging the page down (via the title or empty space on the page)

 Most of the application configuration options are located in its header: